- 29 Apr 2020

-- Scotland’s GDP grew by 0.3% in real terms during the fourth quarter of 2018 compared to the previous quarter, unrevised from the first estimate.
-The equivalent growth rate for the UK as a whole was 0.2%.
+- Scotland’s GDP is estimated to have grown by 0.2% in real terms during the fourth quarter of 2019, unrevised from the first estimate published in March.
+The equivalent growth rate for the UK as a whole was 0.0%.

-- Compared to the same quarter last year, Scotland’s GDP has grown by 1.3%, unrevised from the first estimate.
-Equivalent UK growth over the year was 1.4%.
+- Compared to the same quarter last year, Scotland’s GDP has grown by 0.6%, revised down from the first estimate of 0.7%.
+Equivalent UK growth over the year was 1.1%.

 If you have any enquiries relating to Economy Statistics then please contact us at: